algoafrofutures/algoafrofutures.github.io/content/mentors/index.md

 The project is run in partnership with Vivid Projects, a non-profit company supporting media arts practice.
 Founded in 2012 and based in Birmingham, we encourage innovation, risk and experimentation in artistic practice.
 We are committed to a diversity of practice and encourage historic and contemporary engagement with cultural and sub-cultural histories.
 Our work is made public through an ambitious programme of events and exhibitions on and off-site, created in collaboration with artists, producers, thinkers and researchers.

 [http://www.vividprojects.org.uk](http://www.vividprojects.org.uk)

-## Christopher Haworth

-Christopher Haworth researches the history of electronic music as it is practiced, theorised, taught and experienced, and he does this using a mixture of historical, ethnographic, interpretive and data-driven methods.

-## Ed Spencer

-Ed Spencer researches Electronic Dance Music (EDM) and its entanglements with the Internet.
-He explores EDM memes, trolling practices, and the record label PC Music.
-His work is interdisciplinary and involves methods such as digital ethnography, webometrics, and analysis of music and the moving image.